Employment Law Dispute Practice Areas

 Most California employees are entitled to overtime pay, protected by both California and federal laws.
 We have listed some common positions that are generally not qualified for overtime pay.
 For instance, certain sales employees and independent contractors.
 However, some companies misclassify employees as independent contractors when they are in fact regular employees.

-Our labor law lawyers can help you determine if you have been misclassified.
+Our overtime attorneys can help you determine if you have been misclassified.
 Give us a call today if you believe you have been unfairly denied for overtime pay.

 Employment Laws FAQ